LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D0-OverviewAndAnnouncements.md

 - If you are an on campus or online student who can join us during class time, then come to the classroom (building 19, room 128) or [join us on Zoom](https://lanecc.zoom.us/j/96377530587).
 - If you are an online student be sure to <u>watch the video recordings</u> of the short, in-class, lectures.
 Access these via the Zoom widget near the top of Moodle.

-**You will get more out of this class if you come or Zoom to class where you can get help with your lab assignments!**
+- You will get the most out of this class if you can come or Zoom to class where you can get help with your lab assignments!
+You can also get help during office hours or from a tutor in the lab (in person or on Zoom).